filecoin-project/filecoin-docs/docs/mine/lotus/dagstore.md

 - By default, only unsealed pieces will be indexed to avoid forcing unsealing jobs.
 To index also sealed pieces, use the `--include-sealed` flag.

 ::: tip
-In our test environments, we found the migration to proceed at a rate of 400-500 shards/deals per second.
+In our test environments, we found the migration to proceed at a rate of 400-500 shards/deals per second, on the following hardware specs: AMD Ryzen Threadripper 3970X, 256GB DDR4 3200 RAM, Samsung 970 EVO 2TB SSD, RTX3080 10GB GPU.
 :::

 ## Configuration